santigamo/monkeys-challenge/README.md

 - `PUT /api/customers/{id}` - Update customer
 - `DELETE /api/customers/{id}` - Delete customer

+Attached with the project is a [Postman collection](Monkeys%20Challenge.postman_collection.json) with all the API calls to easily test the application.

 ## 👽 Technical Details
 ### 📚 Dependencies
 - [Lombok](https://projectlombok.org/): Used to reduce boilerplate code in the project.
 - [PostgresSQL](https://www.postgresql.org/): The driver to connect with the database used in the project.
 - [H2](https://www.h2database.com/): in-memory database used for testing.
 - [Flyway](https://flywaydb.org/): Used to initialize the tables and manage database migrations.
+- [OpenAPI](https://swagger.io/specification/): Used to generate the API documentation.

 ### 🏗️ Architecture
 - Clean Architecture: In the project we have always maintained a clean architecture, giving great importance to not coupling the domain and application layers to any framework.
 Pushing these needs to the infrastructure layer.